 Japanese-inspired cafe Sandoitchi in Sydney makes such beautiful fruit and cream sandos, it’s almost worth buying one just for its Instagramability alone.
 On the savoury front, katsu sandos are leading the way in cult sando status, containing panko-crumbed and fried pork cutlet, tonkatsu sauce, Kewpie mayo and shredded white cabbage.

 Saint Dreux was perhaps the first Melbourne cafe to put katsu sandos on the menu.
-They source their shokupan from baker Satoshi Narusawa, originally from Tokyo, who’s been running the wholesale shokupan business Little Cardigan since 2018 and who has been perfecting the art of shokupan for the past 15 years.
+They source their shokupan from baker Satoshi Narusawa.
+Originally from Tokyo, Narusawa has been running the wholesale shokupan business Little Cardigan since 2018 and has been perfecting the art of shokupan for the past 15 years.

 Sandos gone wild

 When it comes to making sandos, imagination really is your only obstacle.
 In Melbourne, Meet Sando offers a mushroom, mozzarella and truffle sando; while Cutler & Co has featured an abalone katsu sando on its menu.
-Perth’s Chubby Boy has a hash brown and chipotle sando available, along with shokupan that comes with a variety of toppings, including matcha, Nutella, salted caramel, strawberry ricotta and s’mores.
+Perth’s Chubby Boy has a hash brown and chipotle sando, along with shokupan that comes with a variety of toppings.
+Think matcha, Nutella, salted caramel, strawberry ricotta and s’mores.

 In Sydney, Devon Cafe offers a Korean fried chicken sando with ssamjang sauce, kimchi mayo and cabbage.
-Sandoitchi has a buttermilk fried chicken sando with pickles and seasoning on the menu, and last year released Sydney’s most expensive sandwich – a Kobe wagyu katsu sando for $150 a pop (for pre-order only, obviously).
-Up in Brisbane, Katsu Sando has a wagyu katsu sando with panko-crumbed MB6+ wagyu sirloin, red miso sauce, Kewpie mayo, cabbage and onion for a slightly more affordable $65.
+Sandoitchi has a buttermilk fried chicken sando with pickles and seasoning.
+Last year, they also released Sydney’s most expensive sandwich – a Kobe wagyu katsu sando – for $150 a pop.
+Brisbane’s Katsu Sando has a wagyu katsu sando with panko-crumbed MB6+ wagyu, red miso sauce and Kewpie mayo for a slightly more affordable $65.